Physer/physer.github.io/_posts/2024-07-08-azurite-with-https-in-docker-part-3.md

 Please refer to [Microsoft's documentation](https://github.com/Azure/Azurite/blob/main/README.md#https-setup) for more details.

 Personally I'm using the Azure Storage Explorer on Windows, whilst all the other things live in WSL2.
 In this case I copy over self-signed `cert.pem` file.
 I then trust it on my Windows machine by running `certutil –addstore -enterprise –f "Root" cert.pem`.

+> You need an elevated terminal to execute the `certutil` command.

 Before we test our .NET application, let's go to the Azure Storage Explorer.